-Sleeping pads lift your body up and off the ground, protecting it against the elements and rocky ground cover.
-After a hard day on the trails, the added cushioning of a sleeping pad supports your joints so that you can catch a restful night of sleep.
+After a hard day on the trails, your body will require some rest.
+Sleeping pads provide added comfort to sleeping outdoors by putting a layer of protection between you and the rocky ground.
+A sleeping pad supports your joints so that you can catch a restful night of sleep.
 Not all pads are created equal.
-I've put them to the test, and these are my top eight picks this year.
+I've put them to the test, and these are my top picks this year.

 Long days in the backwoods require a serious sleeping pad, and that's why I've carried the NeoAir Xlite for years.
 The ultralight sleep system weighs in at 12 ounces and has a warmth rating that meets all conditions for three seasons.
 A reflective coating traps radiant heat and the no-slip materials ensure you don't slide off the pad while you rest.
 My favorite feature, though, is the size.
 It's 2.5 inches thick but packs down to the size of a one-liter bottle.
 This super pack-friendly sleeping pad comes with a stuff sack and repair kit and is the best of the best.